Depopulation of the Great Plains

 The depopulation of the Great Plains refers to the large-scale migration of people from rural areas of the Great Plains of the United States to more urban areas and to the east and west coasts during the 20th century.
 This phenomenon of rural-to-urban migration has occurred to some degree in most areas of the United States, but has been especially pronounced in the Great Plains states, including Texas, Oklahoma, Kansas, Nebraska, South Dakota, North Dakota, Montana, Wyoming, Colorado, and New Mexico.
 Many Great Plains counties have lost more than 60 percent of their former populations.

-Depopulation began in the early 1900s, accelerated in the Dust Bowl years of the 1930s, and has generally continued through the national census in 2010.
-The population decline has been broadly attributed to numerous factors, especially changes in agricultural practices, rapid improvements in urban transit and regional connectivity, and a declining rural job market.
+Depopulation began in the early 1900s, accelerated in the Dust Bowl years of the 1920s and 1930s, and has generally continued through the national census in 2010.
+The population decline has been broadly attributed to numerous factors, especially changes in agricultural practices, rapid improvements in urban transit and regional connectivity, and a declining rural job market, pushed in part by the 1980s farm crisis.

 Geography

-Definitions vary as to what land comprises the Great Plains, but the Plains are generally agreed to overlap with the territory of ten states: Colorado, Kansas, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.
+Definitions vary as to what land comprises the Great Plains.
+The entire states of Kansas, Nebraska, South Dakota, and North Dakota are often considered part of the Great Plains.
+The Great Plains extend to parts of six additional states: Texas, Oklahoma, New Mexico, Colorado, Wyoming, and Montana.
 The eastern boundary is about 97 degrees W longitude and the Plains extend westward to the Rocky Mountains and southward from the border with Canada to the approximate latitude of Austin, Texas.
 A somewhat more restrictive definition by the U.S. Census Bureau gives a total area of the Great Plains in the United States as 533,100 sqmi, 18 percent of the area of the entire United States.

 The Great Plains are distinguished by generally flat land and a natural vegetation cover consisting mostly of expansive grasslands.
 The eastern part of the Great Plains is dominated by agriculture, with wheat being the most common and important crop.
 The western part is more arid and is primarily used for grazing cattle and irrigated agriculture.